logo

 TIL: Wild Lions Live in India | Today I Learned

-74K views • over 7 years ago
+76K views • almost 8 years ago

 When thinking about lions, you might picture an African safari, but did you know that lions also live in India? ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 The Asiatic lion, a subspecies that split from African lions around 100,000 years ago, once prowled across Asia and the Middle East.
 Sadly, the lions were hunted nearly to extinction, with as few as ten individuals left in existence by the late 1800s.
 Today in Gujarat, India, the tiny population of wild Asiatic lions has found refuge in Gir National Park.
 With the help of conservation groups and local communities, the population has grown to around 500 individuals.
 Come join National Geographic explorer Uri Golman in this week’s Today I Learned to find out more about these resilient animals.
 Over the next four years, Uri Golman and his partner Helle Olsen will undertake twenty separate expeditions on all seven continents to document some of the last wild places on the planet.
 SERIES PRODUCER: Christopher Mattle PRODUCER/EDITOR: Laurence Alexander ASSOCIATE PRODUCER: Elaina Kimes TIL: Wild Lions Live in India | Today I Learned https://youtu.be/1kLC_ytiuok National Geographic https://www.youtube.com/natgeo